 (4) Gates.

 (a) Gate Location and Dimensions.
 Gates shall be located a minimum of 30 feet from the public right-of-way and shall not open outward.
-The opening provided through a gate shall be 2 feet wider than the traveled way.
+The clear opening provided through a gate shall be a minimum of 16 feet in width.

 (b) Locks.
 Fire department personnel shall have ready access to locking mechanisms on a gate restricting access to a fire line.
-Proposed changes to access shall be approved by the Fire Authority.
+Use of Knox products shall be coordinated with the applicable Fire Authority.